-In one day, patients can be evaluated by highly skilled specialists in pulmonary medicine, thoracic surgery, medical and radiation oncology, thoracic radiology, pathology, and oncology nursing.
+Patients are evaluated by highly skilled specialists in pulmonary medicine, thoracic surgery, medical and radiation oncology, thoracic radiology, pathology, and oncology nursing.
 UNC's MTOP physicians offer every possible treatment option, ensuring the best care for suspected or proven cancers of the lung, esophagus, thymus, chest wall or mediastinum.

 A plan of care is developed and discussed with the patient on the day of the visit.
-On clinic days (Tuesdays), the entire MTOP team gathers at a midday conference to discuss each new patient and any new issues involving established patients.
+On clinic days (Tuesdays), the entire MTOP team gathers at a conference to discuss each new patient and any new issues involving established patients.
 Dedicated thoracic radiologists and pathologists review X-rays and slides.
 Referring physicians are welcome to attend the conference.

 Treatment decisions are based on objective data, reviews of relevant major studies, expertise of MTOP members and the consensus opinion developed at the conference.
 A summary of the discussion and plan is put in the patient's chart and is sent to the referring physician.
 The referring physician is encouraged to participate in the patient's plan of care.